apd2019/pizzahut-online-automation-pom-e2e-testing/README.md

 Create a testRunner file and run the Cucumber test using it.<br>

-Test Scenario 2:[TestNG+Selenium]
+<h3>Test Scenario 2:[TestNG+Selenium]</h3>
-1.Create a testNG.xml file in the same Maven project 2.Configure a test pizzahut001 inside testNG.xml file
+1.Create a testNG.xml file in the same Maven project<br>
+2.Configure a test pizzahut001 inside testNG.xml file<br>
-3.Create a new java file for TestNG test implementation 4.Use Extend Reporting while each step is PASS/FAIL 5.Use an Excel Sheet to read application URL [https://www.pizzahut.co.in/] 6.TestNG test steps are given below:
+3.Create a new java file for TestNG test implementation<br>
+4.Use Extend Reporting while each step is PASS/FAIL<br>
+5.Use an Excel Sheet to read application URL [https://www.pizzahut.co.in/]<br>
+6.TestNG test steps are given below:<br>
-Use @BeforeClass/@BeforeSuite to launch https://www.pizzahut.co.in/
+Use @BeforeClass/@BeforeSuite to launch https://www.pizzahut.co.in/<br>
 A black color auto pop up screen will be displayed.
+Close it<br>
-Close it Then, set the user delivery location as Lulu Mall, Bangalore The user is now on the Deals page.
-Validate that the URL has text as ‘deals’ Go to sides and add any item that is below 200 Validate that the product is added under Basket but checkout button price item is still now showing Navigate to the Drinks page
+Then, set the user delivery location as Lulu Mall, Bangalore<br>
+The user is now on the Deals page.
+Validate that the URL has text as ‘deals’<br>
+Go to sides and add any item that is below 200<br>
+Validate that the product is added under Basket but checkout button price item is still now showing<br>
+Navigate to the Drinks page<br>
-Add any two drinks so that total cart pricing is more than 200 Click on the Checkout button.
-The user will be navigated to the checkout page Validate that the Online Payment radio button is selected by default Change the Payment option to Cash
+Add any two drinks so that total cart pricing is more than 200<br>
+Click on the Checkout button.
+The user will be navigated to the checkout page<br>
+Validate that the Online Payment radio button is selected by default<br>
+Change the Payment option to Cash<br>
-Validate that the I agree checkbox is checked by default Enter name, mobile, and email address
+Validate that the I agree checkbox is checked by default<br>
+Enter name, mobile, and email address<br>
-Click on the Apply Gift Card link
+Click on the Apply Gift Card link<br>
 A pop up should appear.
-Click on the Voucher
+Click on the Voucher<br>
-Give the Voucher code as 12345 and submit
+Give the Voucher code as 12345 and submit<br>
-Validate if an error is coming that the number is incorrect Close the voucher pop up
+Validate if an error is coming that the number is incorrect<br>
+Close the voucher pop up<br>
-The user should again navigate to your Basket page.
+The user should again navigate to your Basket page.<br>
-Use @AfterClass/@AfterSuite to quit the driver session Configure testNG.xml to run pom.xml
+Use @AfterClass/@AfterSuite to quit the driver session<br>
+Configure testNG.xml to run pom.xml<br>
-All test data should be parameterized from testNG.xml Use page object model to capture page object
+All test data should be parameterized from testNG.xml<br>
+Use page object model to capture page object<br>
-Upload the project into Git
+Upload the project into Git<br>
-Make sure the project is running using the Maven test command
+Make sure the project is running using the Maven test command<br>